 Opening a new restaurant or cafe in New South Wales is an exciting journey.
-Between choosing a menu and finding the perfect location, there is a lot to manage.
-One of the most important steps for many business owners is securing a liquor licence under the Liquor Act 2007 (NSW), administered by Liquor & Gaming NSW (L&GNSW) and, for some matters, the Independent Liquor & Gaming Authority (ILGA).
-Whether you want to serve a glass of wine with dinner or offer craft beers, you need the right legal permission.
-The process can seem complicated, but it is much easier when you understand the steps involved.
+Between choosing a menu and finding the perfect location, business owners manage many moving parts.
+One of the most important steps for many operators is securing a liquor licence under the Liquor Act 2007 (NSW), administered by Liquor & Gaming NSW (L&GNSW) and, for some matters, the Independent Liquor & Gaming Authority (ILGA).

-In this guide, we will explore the different types of licences available for food businesses to ensure that you choose the category that best fits your vision.
-We will also cover exactly what you need to prepare before you apply and walk you through the step-by-step application process used in NSW.
-Finally, we will discuss the common fees you can expect and how to navigate local council requirements to keep your project on track.
+We will also explain what you need to prepare before applying and walk you through the step-by-step application process used in NSW.
+Finally, we will discuss the common fees you can expect and explain how to navigate local council requirements to help keep your project on track.

 Understanding the Right Licence Category